When you are self-employed you’ve usually got your…

 Another mistake that has caused the downfall of plenty of powerful companies is failing to find the right business model or not adapting it according to the ever-evolving market.

-One of the reasons startups fail is because they ignore customers.
+One of the reasons for startup failure is that they ignore customers.
 Some tend to be too focused on developing their products and services that they forget to consider what their customers have to say about it.
 Because of this, they fail to adapt to their customer’s needs and end up creating products no one wants.

 Building and maintaining a startup is a tedious process, but don’t let the stats discourage you.
 Instead, use these reasons as a guide on what to avoid next time.
 A good entrepreneur can identify risks and take the proper steps and precautions to avoid his business from perishing.
 What other reasons that cause startups to fail can you think of?